 - Planning out your needs and what you can afford;

 Plan the Requirements of Your First Home and What You Can Afford in 2024

 What do you need in a first home?

 Homes come in all shapes and sizes, in different neighbourhoods, and with various amenities.
 Before you even look at potential homes, you need to decide what’s important to you.
 This is especially true if you’re buying a home with a partner.
 It’s better to understand each other’s needs and wants now rather than later on in the process.
-For example, the neighbourhood and school district may be vital if you want or already have children.
-Further, the pandemic may increase your desire for more square footage.
+For example, the neighbourhood and school district may be vital if you want or already have children and want to live in a neighbourhood with great schools.

 What kind of first home can you reasonably afford?

 You should also consider what you can afford when contemplating your needs and wants.
 You may want 3,000 square feet of space.
 But such a large home is out of reach for most first-time homebuyers.
 Areas with high-ranking school districts are also expensive.